-Her debut Middle Grade book, 7th Grade Revolution, will launch 10.24.2017 from Vesuvian Books.
+Her debut Middle Grade book, 7th Grade Revolution, launched 10.24.2017 from Vesuvian Books.
 Liana is currently working on a Middle Grade “Homeless Myths” series, with the first book titled, The Star Warriors and the Secret of the Red Key.
 Her most recent YA novel, Speak No Evil, has been completed and is on a quest for a publisher.

 She is also working on a Children’s chapter book series as LK Griffie, with creator Luke Matthews and co-authors Olivia Claire and Jared Cross, entitled Timmy and the Golden Lion Tamarin.